Economic and Social Research Council

 The SGSSS application form will ask you to tell us about your preparedness to undertake and complete a PhD and to flourish as a result of PhD funding and how you will contribute to a positive and diverse PhD community.

 Please note that this is general guidance and from November 2022, specific application deadlines will be added.

 Step 1 – Contact and seek advice from the relevant SGSSS Pathway Representative and potential PhD supervisor at the University.
 Pathway Rep contact details are listed within the School webpages below.
 We recommend that you view all of the helpful applicant information videos on the SGSSS website here.

 Step 2 - Apply for a PhD programme at the University of Edinburgh.
 Full admissions requirements and application deadlines can be found on the relevant School webpage below.
 If you are a first year PhD student at the University, see Step 3.

 Step 3 – From October, register on the SGSSS Apply system.
-Prepare and submit the SGSSS Open Competition application form, academic transcript and CV to the Apply system by 5pm 9th December 2021.
+Prepare and submit the SGSSS Open Competition application form, academic transcript and CV to the Apply system by early December.
 The University Pathway representative will consider the information on the Apply application and PhD admission application to select candidates for a nomination.

-Step 4 – By early February 2022, applicants will be notified if they have been nominated by the University Pathway.
-Nominated applicants will then be invited to submit a full funding application to the SGSSS by 9th February 2022 in order to proceed to the next stage of the competition.
-The SGSSS will announce the final award decisions by May 2022.
+Step 4 – By early February, applicants will be notified if they have been nominated by the University Pathway.
+Nominated applicants will then be invited to submit a full funding application to the SGSSS by early February in order to proceed to the next stage of the competition.
+The SGSSS will announce the final award decisions in May.